 Project data entry forms can be customized to collect numeric data, data selections from categorical lists, open text data, and multimedia uploads.
 If applicable, groups of fields can be made repeatable to support surveys (e.g., projects that collect data about species can collect data about multiple individuals in one observation) and other styles of data collection.
 Check out the Customizing a Data Entry Form article for more on this.

 How do I know if FieldScope is right for me?

-FieldScope is just one of a number of online platforms that projects can use to invite a group of people to enter data about our world in different locations.
-FieldScope excels at supporting citizen and community science projects with powerful, secure tools for collecting and managing data while also supporting communities of people, especially young people in formal or informal learning environments, with tools for engaging with data (learn more: Teaching with Citizen Science Data).
+FieldScope is just one of a number of online networked field studies platforms.
+FieldScope excels at supporting participatory and community science projects with powerful, secure tools for collecting and managing data while also supporting communities of individuals, especially young people in formal or informal learning environments, with tools for engaging with data (learn more: Teaching with Participatory Science Data).

 If you think you may be interested in launching a project on FieldScope, we encourage you to contact us.
 Please include some information about your new or existing project when you reach out.